How to Balance Retention and New Client Acquisition in Your Salon

 Retention Strategies That Work

-- Consult Every Visit
+• Consult Every Visit

 Avoid the lazy “same as last time?” approach.
 Every client deserves a fresh consultation, even regulars and family members.
 Ask what they loved, what they’d change, and what they need now.
-This demonstrates attentiveness and prevents clients from considering trying out another stylist who makes them feel heard. - Personalize with Notes
+This demonstrates attentiveness and prevents clients from considering trying out another stylist who makes them feel heard.

 Use your booking software to track more than just formulas.
 Record personal details—like “headed to a wedding next month” or “just adopted a puppy.”
 Referencing these at the next visit makes clients feel special and connected to you.
-It takes 10 seconds and makes retention effortless. - Follow Up
+It takes 10 seconds and makes retention effortless.

 Most salons confirm appointments, but few follow up afterward.
 A quick text the next day with styling tips or a product link shows clients you care beyond the chair.
 For example: “Here’s the brush technique I mentioned yesterday—let me know how it goes!”
-That’s retention gold. - Invest in Hospitality
+That’s retention gold.

 Hospitality is not just handing out water bottles.
 It’s anticipating needs and creating small moments of delight.
 Greet clients warmly, keep your salon spotless, and create an inviting environment.
-The “feel” of your salon is what makes people rebook as much as the haircut itself. - Coach Your Team
+The “feel” of your salon is what makes people rebook as much as the haircut itself.

 Retention is a learned skill.
 Roleplay consultations, give scripts, and encourage small “nudges” of progress.
 For example, if a new stylist struggles with nerves, practice slowing down with them instead of just pointing out mistakes.
 Confident, happy staff = clients who return.